victorskl/spring-boot-tute/04-secured-rest-api/README.md

 # 04-secured-rest-api

+Focus on protecting Spring Boot REST API service application using Spring Securiy and Spring Security ACL

 ## Un-Secured App

-Let start with web app development, also offer REST API service along with.
+Let start with typical web mvc application development which also offer REST API service along with it.

 ### start unsecure web app and REST api